orbitalsqwib/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     * 2a1.
-System informs the user that there are no patients available
+System informs the User that there are no patients available

       Use case ends.